Amnesty International Accuses Hong Kong Police Of Torturing Protesters

-Human rights group Amnesty International has accused Hong Kong’s police force of “unnecessary and excessive force” towards detained protesters in what it says amounts to “torture”, Bloomberg Quint reported today.
+Human rights group Amnesty International has accused Hong Kong’s police force of “unnecessary and excessive force” towards detained protesters in what it says amounts to “torture,” Bloomberg Quint reported.
 With riots raging over the influence of China on the now-independent ex-British colony, concerns are mounting that the news could pour additional fuel the civil unrest that has plagued Hong Kong for the past several months.

 Among the list of accusations made by Amnesty International, police have reportedly flashed laser pointers in people’s eyes and threatened to electrocute one man in the genitals after he refused to unlock his cell phone.
 The Amnesty report was produced from interviewing 21 detainees, 18 of which also had their medical records reviewed after they were hospitalized for injuries and illnesses from their time in the custody of the Hong Kong police.